srijanshukla18/wiki-in-a-box/README.md

-# Wiki‑in‑a‑Box (Offline Wikipedia RAG)
+# Wiki‑in‑a‑Box (Offline Wikipedia - Hybrid no‑index RAG)

 Runs a local LAN hotspot that answers questions grounded on a local Wikipedia ZIM, with clickable citations.
 Uses Ollama for gpt‑oss:20b.

 ## Quick start

-Prereqs
-- Docker + Docker Compose installed
-- Internet to pull the Ollama image and model once

 1) Start containers
 - `docker compose up -d nginx kiwix api`